-A small (very small) destination wedding for you, your closest relatives (parents, grandparents, siblings and their spouses and dearest of friends).
+A small destination wedding for you, your closest relatives (parents, grandparents, siblings and their spouses and dearest of friends).
 This is usually in the 10-45 person range for most couples.
 With 45 or less persons to entertain, you may be able to have that sit down dinner you’d like.
 What about the rest?
 Are you afraid they will feel left out?
 I highly recommend the Wedding Celebration Party.

 As quickly as one day later or a week or two later you return from your destination wedding throw a Wedding Celebration Party to celebrate your recent marriage.
 You pay for snacks and possibly an open or limited bar.
 You have a cake, possibly a small duplicate of your destination wedding cake then supplement it with cupcakes or sheet cakes lacking the elaborate decorations of the ceremonial cake.
-(Probably tastes better, too).
 Have the party in your back yard and the cost will run in the hundreds, not the thousands.

 Another big ticket item is flowers.
 Find a local grower and select in-season flowers (flowers shipped from the ends of the earth cost more).
 Go with the flow when it comes to exact flower types.
-Specifying an exact flower color or species will always cost your more than saying “I like yellows; any flower shape is OK.”
+Specifying an exact flower color or species will always cost you more than saying “I like yellows; any flower shape is OK.”
 It goes without saying that the fewer bridesmaids needing bouquets you have and the fewer dining tables you outfit, the less money you will spend.

 When you have “a number” to outfit, here are some ideas:

 - Have the bridesmaids carry ONE flower stem, carry a nosegay (small), flowers in their hair or wear a wrist corsages.
 (This is especially nice IF you plan to have one of the dance-down-the-aisle wedding party entries).